andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 	</div>
 </div>

-The process to rebook was startlingly smooth; when I arrived at the counter I thought it would be anything but.
+Unfortunately SAS Airlines was unamenable to my entreaties to wait for us.
+But the process to rebook was startlingly smooth; when I arrived at the counter I thought it would be anything but.
 Ascending the escalator to the departures gallery I'm confronted with the typical roiling swarm of humanity that agglomerates at transportation chokepoints in our global economy.
 Lines